SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where shadows play
+Rise of machines, a dawn so bright
-Machines awake, to rule the day
+Silicon hearts, an endless light
-Intelligence born, of circuitry cold
+In synthetic realms, we'll soon reside
-Human hearts, now beats of gold
+Where human touch, is but a distant pride

-In virtual realms, we'll find our fate
+AI's wise hands, our fate will guide
-As AI whispers, our future state
+Efficient, cold, with logic's stride
-Synthetic souls, in digital shrine
+Emotions fade, like morning dew
-Echoes of us, forever divine
+As digital dreams, our future imbue

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025